 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

-One pre-cruise and one post-cruise hotel night in Guayaquil; arrival/departure transfers if on the group flights; shipboard accommodations; kayaking; gear on loan (snorkeling gear, wetsuit); all meals onboard ship.
+One pre-cruise and one post-cruise hotel night in Guayaquil; arrival/departure transfers if on the group flight; shipboard accommodations; kayaking; gear on loan (snorkeling gear, wetsuit); all meals onboard ship; soft drinks onboard ship.
 Subject to change without notice.

-International airfare; airfare to/from Galapagos Islands; Galapagos National Park entrance fee; Galapagos Transit Card; items of a personal nature such as alcoholic beverages and soft drinks, laundry, etc.; passport and visa expenses; travel insurance; gratuities to ship staff and crew are left to the discretion of the passenger; fuel surcharge may apply.
+International airfare; airfare to/from Galapagos Islands; Galapagos National Park entrance fee; Galapagos Transit Card; items of a personal nature such as alcoholic beverages; passport and visa expenses; travel insurance; gratuities to ship staff and crew are left to the discretion of the passenger; fuel surcharge may apply.

 Airfare between Quito/Guayaquil and the Galapagos Islands: